sensu/sensu-docs/content/sensu-go/6.8/catalog/build-private-catalog.md

 If assets are not publicly available, replace `assets.bonsai.sensu.io` with your preferred URL in asset `builds.url` values in all `sensu-resources.yaml` files before you continue.
 You do not need to change the asset `builds.SHA512` values.

-## Install the catalog-api command line tool
+## Install the catalog-api command line interface tool

-The Sensu Catalog API includes the catalog-api command line tool.
-The catalog-api tool is an open-source static API generator: it renders static HTTP API content that the Sensu web UI can consume.
+The catalog-api command line interface tool is an open-source static API generator: it renders static HTTP API content that the Sensu web UI can consume.

 To install the catalog-api tool: